 - Trafford (Old Trafford – opening game only)

 (Image credit: Getty Images / Soccrates Images)

-FC Barcelona Women have won seven league titles and the UEFA Women’s Champions League, so it’s no surprise that Spain are hot favourites to make it to the Women’s Euro 2022 final.
+FC Barcelona Women have won seven league titles and the UEFA Women’s Champions League, so it’s no surprise that Spain is a hot favorite to make it to the Women’s Euro 2022 final.

-One to watch: Chelsea captain Magda Eriksson is considered one of the the best centre-backs in the business.
+One to watch: Chelsea captain Magda Eriksson is considered one of the best center-backs in the business.

 Reigning champions the Netherlands will fancy their chances of retaining their title.
 The all-star side features Barcelona hotshot Lieke Martens and Lyon midfielder Danielle van de Donk, plus German-based talents Dominique Janssen and Jill Roord.